 We take a look at 8 of the best hacks done by the Anonymous group:

 BART attack (2011)

-BART attack was a repercussion to the shutting down of subterranean cellular services by the company when protestors were looking to organize protests due to BART police shooting an unarmed passenger.
-Protestors failed to organize their acts due to BART’s action, and Anonymous took things into their own hands.
+BART attack was a repercussion to the shutting down of subterranean cellular services by the company when protesters were looking to organize protests due to BART police shooting an unarmed passenger.
+Protesters failed to organize their acts due to BART’s action, and Anonymous took things into their own hands.

 First, they gained access to MYBART.org and posted personal details like names and account passwords of users.
 Then, when Linton Johnson, the company’s spokesperson, failed to admit this was a mistake, Anonymous took things a bit further by posting nude pictures of him online.

 Project Chanology attack (2008)

 This was done as Anonymous believed the Church of Scientology was spreading misinformation about Scientology using internet censorship.
 Anonymous used Google bombing, linking the work Scientology to the cult or dangerous so that searching Scientology in Google would produce misleading and wayward results.
 One propaganda video was posted on YouTube, for which the Church sued the video website.
 Anonymous responded with a video of their own, generating 4.6 million views.

 The FBI shut down MegaUpload due to copyright infringement, and Anonymous retaliated with a tit-for-tat attack by shutting down Recording Industry and America and Motion Picture Association of America’s websites.
 The speed and gravity of the attack was a show of Anonymous’ power and intent.